What you need to know at a glance

 Check out our managing your money information.
 You'll find details of our ‘Money Ready for NTU’ workshops and tips on looking after your finances.

-If you're estranged, Student Financial Support can help you plan your finances.
-They'll support you to apply to your national student finance service as an independent student.
+If you're estranged, the Student Money Team can help you plan your finances.
+They'll support you to apply to your national Student Finance service as an independent student.

 Household income re-assessments